 The Health Centre is in Main House.
-It is staffed by a qualified nurse each school day during term time, with an on-call service out of hours and at weekends.
+It is staffed by qualified nurses each school day during term time, with an on-call service out of hours and at weekends.
 Students can visit the Health Centre during surgery times and should ask their teacher’s permission if this is during lesson time.

 Monday – Friday

 10.30am – 10.50am

 It is essential that parents complete a medical questionnaire form for each child before entry.
 This includes a consent form for any treatment that may be necessary and any medicines needed while your child is at school.
 Please inform the Health Centre about medication for children with chronic conditions, such as asthma, diabetes or epilepsy.
 Please also give the Health Centre a spare supply of this medication in case of emergency.

 If you have not already completed the medical questionnaire form for your child, please could you do so as soon as possible and no later than the first day of term.
 This can be found online here.

 If your child is ill and/or on medication, please inform the Health Centre.
 If you need to ask that your child is excused from games, please send a note in with them and tell them to give it to PE staff.

 All medicines (over-the-counter and prescribed) brought to school by day or boarding students should be handed over to the School Nurse for safe keeping.
 Authorised medicines such as asthma inhalers and auto adrenaline injector pens may be kept by students for their own use in line with our School Treatments and Medicines Policy.